magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 To cover this, we should create the test assertion ([constraint][]) and add the full class name to a variation of the data set.

-Fortunately, this type of assertion is popular among functional tests, and we can search it by phrase "SuccessSaveMassage".
+Fortunately, this type of assertion is popular among functional tests, and we can search in `<magento2>/dev/tests/functional` a similar one by phrase "SuccessSaveMessage".
 Let's select from the list of results a [`\Magento\Customer\Test\Constraint\AssertCustomerSuccessSaveMessage`][] class.
 It has the following code:

 {% highlight php %}